cs2jang/xml_query_loader/README.md

 # xml_query_loader
-Load query in XML file
+Load query string from XML file

 ## Use
 See sample.py